Ahlyab/Udemy-coupon-fetcher.github.io/README.md

 <p> Now you can go to youtube and watch my video tutorial and use udemy coupon fetcher without any issues.</p>
 <p>Youtube video link:&nbsp;<a href="https://www.youtube.com/watch?v=PHZdzsBM2jw">https://www.youtube.com/watch?v=PHZdzsBM2jw</a></p>
 <p>&nbsp;<strong>About:</strong></p>
 <p>This program is written and designed by Ahlyab.
 Any type of change in code without author permission is illegal.
 It is specifically made for study purposes.
-Any miss use of this software is not the author's responsibility.</p>
+Any misuse of this software is not the author's responsibility.</p>